-Many moving target names in the planning database are non-standard, so a search on the target name using the Advanced Search filter may not be complete.
-But since only about 1100 observations of moving targets are planned in the GTO and ERS programs, a simple search for JWST moving targets with no other selection criteria may suffice.
+Many moving target names in the planning database are non-standard, so a search on the target name using the Advanced Search field may not be complete.
+But for cycle 1, since only about 1,100 observations of moving targets are planned in the GTO and ERS programs, a simple search for JWST moving targets with no other selection criteria may suffice.

 MAST API target search

-You may instead use the MAST Application Programming Interface (API) to search the archive for planned and archived observations, the mechanics for which are described in the article Programmatic Interfaces (see also the more general MAST API Tutorial).
-The API allows any search that can be specified with the Portal; the results will be textual rather than visual.
+As an alternative, you may use the MAST application programming interface (API) to search the archive for planned and archived observations, the mechanics for which are described in the MAST documentation Programmatic Interfaces (see also the more general MAST API Tutorial).
+The API allows any search that can be specified with the portal; the results will be textual rather than visual.
 This approach is most useful for identifying potential duplications with a large number of targets.
 But if planned observations are identified for fixed targets within your search radius, you will want to use the MAST Portal to visualize those results in detail.
 A Jupyter Notebook with example queries of the database is available.